JWWeatherman/bitcoin_security_threat_model/README.md

-* Bitcoin client software that doesn't perform complete validation of the bitcoin transaction history often connects to another computer that it trusts to perform this full validation on it's behalf.
+* Bitcoin client software that doesn't perform complete validation of the bitcoin transaction history often connects to another computer that it trusts to perform this full validation on its behalf.
 While this is not ideal, because an attacker could pretend to be this trusted computer, it does provide greater security than outright skipping validation.
 * The bitcoin community encourages users to run a full node,